ruchigupta19/Gupta_Ruchi_Spring2017/final/readme.md

 ![alt tag](https://github.com/ruchigupta19/Gupta_Ruchi_Spring2017/blob/master/final/Output%20Graphs/Analysis%20-%203/days%20average%20price.PNG)

-hence its can be seen that Long weekends have higher prices of listings which gives us another data point that price of a listing increases with the presence of Long weekend.
+hence this graph clearly shows that Long weekends have higher prices of listings than that of normal days which gives us another data point that price of a listing increases with the presence of Long weekend.